paralin/inca-go/README.md

 This repository contains an implementation of the `inca` binary.
 It:

  - Can be used to build genesis blocks
- - Can be used as a non-voting node to backup the blockchain in the local IPFS node
+ - Can be used as a "light" node to backup the chain traffic in the local IPFS node
+ - Can be used as a full validator node.

 Building a blockchain participant requires embedding Inca in your own code.